danielpclark/yt_util/README.md

 ```

 ## NOTE
-> Any scraping features can break at anytime if Youtube chooses to change their page layout.
+> Any scraping results may become unavailable at anytime if Youtube chooses to change their page layout.
+This library is designed to return nil for any data it fails to scrape.

 ## Contribute